-If you’ve been experiencing some discomfort of the throat, it’s quite possible that you began to look up what could possibly be going on.
-It wouldn’t take you too long before you came across the possible diagnosis of Uvulitis, you wouldn’t be alone if you didn’t know exactly what that was.
+If you’ve been experiencing some discomfort of the throat, it’s quite possible that you began to look up what could be going on.
+It wouldn’t take you too long before you came across the possible diagnosis of Uvulitis.
+You wouldn’t be alone if you didn’t know exactly what that was.

 Why is my Uvula Swollen?
 (Causes of a Swollen Uvula)